-- 0 Clean - 1 Reaching or passing the "1 Board" without Failure. - 2 Reaching or passing the "2 Board" without Failure. - 3 Reaching or passing the "3 Board" without Failure. - 5 Failure to reach the "3 Board". - 5 When requested by a rider rather than attempt the section - 10 Not attempting a Section when called upon to do so by an Official - 10 For missing a section or failing to have punch card marked.
+- I Footing is allowed without penalty. - 0 Clean - 1 Reaching or passing the "1 Board" without Failure. - 2 Reaching or passing the "2 Board" without Failure. - 3 Reaching or passing the "3 Board" without Failure. - 5 Failure to reach the "3 Board". - 5 When requested by a rider rather than attempt the section - 10 Not attempting a Section when called upon to do so by an Official - 10 For missing a section or failing to have punch card marked.